helena-intel/snippets/embeddings_npu/README.md

 To run the script, run convert.py with the model_id as argument.
 Feature extraction models from the Hugging Face hub are supported by optimum-intel.
 Not every model may work well on NPU.
-BERT models and derivates are expected to work well and have been validated, and experimentally BAAI/bge works well too.
-For example:
+BERT models and derivates are expected to work well and have been validated.
+See below for the exact models that have been tested.

 ```sh
 python convert.py "BAAI/bge-small-en-v1.5"